-The Ulster County Executive signed Resolution Number 283 in the fall of 2018, which is being referred to as "Bring Your Own Bag Act" which will eliminate single-use bags at "covered store" locations starting in July 2019.
+The Ulster County Executive signed Resolution Number 283 in the fall of 2018, which is being referred to as "Bring Your Own Bag Act" which eliminated single-use bags at "covered store" locations starting in July 2019.
+This Act was preempted by the statewide ban that went into effect on March 1, 2020 as discussed above.
 A covered store means an establishment engaged in the retail sale of personal, consumer or household items including but not limited to drug stores, pharmacies, grocery stores, supermarkets, convenience stores, food marts, apparel stores, home center and hardware stores, stationary and office supply stores, farmers markets, open-air flea markets and food service establishments that provide carryout bags to consumers.
 This term does not include food service establishments located outside of grocery stores, supermarkets, convenience stores, or food marts.
-Full enforcement of the law will start January 1, 2020.
+Full enforcement of the new state law began January 1, 2020.
 Businesses that violate the law after first getting a written warning are subject to fines of up to \$100 for the first offense, \$250 for the second, and \$550 for the third and all subsequent violations.
 Funds collected from the fines will be used to cover costs associated with implementing and enforcing the requirements the new law and/or for public education and outreach.
-A 5-cent charge for paper bags by the store may be implemented by Ulster County for customers without a reusable bag.
-All monies collected from these fees are to be kept by the store.
+The Bring Your Own Bag Act is also discussed in section 5.2.6 of this Plan